RedoxOwn/Industry-Grade-Nginx-Reverse-Proxy-Load-Balancing-Server-with-SSL-Integration/README.md

 Well done!
 Provided you have completed all the preceding instructions I outlined in this documentation, you now possess a robust, industry-grade nginx reverse-proxy load-balancing server with optimal SSL integration.

-## Please feel free to contact me at redouane.el.ouadi.official@gmail.com if you have any questions.
+## Feel free to contact me at redouane.el.ouadi.official@gmail.com if you have any questions.